-Put it in writing
+Get it in writing

 Your adviser should discuss the terms of the relationship with you up front.
 This includes clearly outlining how they are paid and what services you will receive for that money.
+They are also required to disclose certain conflicts of interest.

 You and your adviser should agree on the level of service you can expect.
 How often will you meet to review your plan?
 How often will you receive progress reports?
-How quickly will your phone calls and e-mails be returned?
+How quickly will your phone calls and emails be returned?

 It's always helpful to get this information in writing.
-That way, you can both refer to it if a conflict arises.
+That way, you can both refer to it if a dispute arises.